Plan packages come with the standard items your builder should need to

 requirements are met.

-Stamps (Not included): If an engineers or any other stamp is required by your building department and/or lending agency, it is possible that you will need to have the plans evaluated, supplemented (including any required calculations) and stamped at the local level through an architect or engineer licensed in your state.
-Otherwise it would not be accepted by your building department.
+Stamps /engineering (Not included): If an engineers drawings (structural) or stamps of any kind are required by your building department and/or lending agency, it is possible that you will need to have the plans supplemented (including any required calculations) and stamped at the local level through an engineer licensed in your location/state.
+Otherwise it would likely not be accepted by your building department.
 This is common practice.
-(All matters related to stamps are the responsibility of the project owner and/or builder).
+(All matters related to stamps/engineering are the responsibility of the project owner and/or builder).

 All home plan packages indicate standard frame construction and contain a monolithic slab foundation plan.
 Depending on your region and local building practices, you may wish to convert to another foundation type such as basement or crawl-space or alternate construction methods.
 Any professional builder can easily adapt a plan, or assist in adapting plans, for the specific foundation or construction type you require since they are familiar with local practices.